neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

 .. glossary::
     Basis Function
+        A basis function refers to a column of the :math:`W` matrix and represents an EEG metapattern expressed in terms of the different brain activity patterns captured by the employed electrodes.

     Activation Function
         An activation function refers to a single row of the :math:`H` matrix and contains the activation